4ndr0666/Gettyscrape/README.md

 ## Output

-The script will download the videos to a specified directory and provide a progress bar along with informative messages during the scraping process.
+The script will download the videos to '/$USER/Getty' and provide a progress bar along with informative messages during the scraping process.

 ### Sample Output